 Victims injured by defective or harmful products have the right to pursue compensation from the negligent party or parties.
 At DeMayo Law Offices, our Monroe personal injury attorneys have the experience, resources, and skills to help you fight for your rights and recover the maximum compensation available.

-If you were hurt by a dangerous or defective product, call our Monroe product liability lawyers at (877) 293-9863, and we’ll explain how to pursue monetary damages for the injuries you sustained.
+If you were hurt by a dangerous or defective product, call our Monroe product liability law firm at (704) 291-9200, and we’ll explain how to pursue monetary damages for the injuries you sustained.